Hsaing waing: Origins

 The hsaing waing is the product of indigenous musical traditions, enriched with contact with a diverse array of musical traditions in neighboring Southeast Asian societies.
 The hsaing waing ensemble's principal instrument, a drum circle called pat waing, continues to use Indian drum-tuning methods, and is considered the last remaining vestige of Indian instrumentation in Southeast Asia.
 Similar gong and chime ensembles are found in neighboring Thailand and Laos, where it is called piphat, and in Cambodia, where it is called pinpeat.
-However, these ensembles do not employ the use of a pat waing.
+However, these ensembles do not employ the use of a drum circle like the pat waing.

 The earliest pictorial evidence of the hsaing waing ensemble dates to the 1600s, coinciding with the Burmese invasion of the Ayutthaya Kingdom, which may have introduced additional instruments, principally a gong chime called kyi waing.
-However, the Burmese hsaing waing differs greatly in its diversity of instruments and musical style from Thai ensembles.
-Many of the hsaing waing instruments are shared instead with the an ensemble of Mon origin, the Thai piphat mon ensemble, indicating shared origins.
+However, the Burmese hsaing waing differs greatly in its diversity of instruments and musical style from Thai folk ensembles.
+Many of the hsaing waing instruments are shared instead with the piphat mon ensemble of Mon origin, indicating shared origins.

-During the British colonial era, Sein Beda, a prominent musician, introduced various innovations to the ensemble, including decorating ensemble stands with traditional Burmese motifs and glass mosaic, introducing a jazz band to the ensemble, creating spotlights, and introducing musician uniforms.
+During the British colonial era, Sein Beda, a prominent musician, introduced various innovations to the ensemble, including decorating ensemble stands with traditional Burmese motifs and glass mosaic, introducing a jazz band to the ensemble, creating spotlights, and introducing uniforms for musicians.